Stormwater Management for Nutrient & Sediment Control

-The basis of the BioHaven solutions is the permeable, tiny fibers of the matrix, together with mature plants and extensive roots that grow through them.
+The basis of the BioHaven solutions is the permeable, tiny fibers of the proprietary matrix, together with mature plants and extensive roots that grow through them.
 This makes up the massive surface area to support the growth of biofilm, a sticky substance that contains the microbes responsible for treating pollutants in stormwater.
 Through the processes of organic digestion, particle settlement, filtration, adsorption and direct uptake, BioHavens can treat oil and grease, excess nutrients and heavy metals such as copper and zinc.
 Put another way, pollutants are circulated through the islands and glom on to the sticky biofilm covering the root surfaces and island matrix.
 They either fall off into the sediments below when they get too heavy or are digested by the incredible food web inside the island and the plant-root mass.